JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

-From O(n²) to O(n): Automated Multi-VPC Mesh Configuration Through Functional Composition A White Paper for IEEE Technical Community on Cloud Computing
+From O(n²) to O(n): Automated Multi-VPC Mesh Configuration Through Functional Composition A White Paper for the Cloud Networking Community

 Author: Jude Quintana